-- 1. Gather and review BFP disaster plan including staff rosters and checklists. - 2.
-Monitor weather information (weather band radio/TV/radio). - 3.
-Send email and/or Remind message to BFP FOA, CMA, family foster homes and contracted group care facilities leadership and backups regarding the weather.
-Advise them to initiate their plans at the appropriate level for the current situation. - 4.
-Begin communications with the county emergency operations centers. - 5.
-Keep the President and Chief Executive Officer or designee posted of county actions, particularly regarding flooding, office closures, road closures, evacuations, etc. - 6.
-Contact Family Allies and Brevard C.A.R.E.S.
-Executive Directors to be on standby to prepare for possible care center closure. - 7.
-BFP Directors begin phone tree process to alert staff to be on standby in the event of office closures. - 8.
-Family Allies and Brevard C.A.R.E.S. leadership begin phone tree process to alert staff to be on standby in the event of office closures. - 9.
-Family Allies and Brevard C.A.R.E.S Care Managers begin contacting Relative/Non-Relative Caregivers and In-Home Clients to update safety plan and obtain evacuation information. - 10.
-BFP licensing staff coordinates efforts to obtain updated safety plan from each licensed caregiver including evacuation information. - 11.
-BFP Director of Contracts and Compliance contacts all group care licensed caregivers to obtain safety plan and evacuation information.
-BFP Director of Contracts and Compliance will assign BFP staff to each provider to visit children following the disaster, if necessary. - 12.
-Notify President and Chief Executive Officer or designee that all service centers are on standby for closure and safety plan verification is in process. - 13.
-BFP Disaster Coordinator notifies Circuit 18 Disaster Coordinator that BFP is on standby for closures and that safety plan verification is in process. - 14.
-BFP Disaster Coordinator contacts President and Chief Financial Officer to initiate the setup of the BFP command center if deemed necessary. - 15.
-Notify President and Chief Executive Officer or designee that the BFP command center set up has been completed. - 16.
-Notify President and Chief Executive Officer and Central Region Public Information Officer to be on standby to do press releases advising the public and staff if buildings must be closed. - 17.
-Monitor the radio and television for further updates.
+- 1. Review BFP disaster plan, including staff rosters and checklists. - 2.
+Monitor weather information.

+- 3. Send email and/or messaging through the emergency alert notification system to BFP Family of Agency staff, CMA, family foster homes, and contracted group care facility leadership regarding the weather.
+Advise initiation of plans at the appropriate level for the current circumstances. - 4.
+Begin communicating with the County Emergency Operation Centers (EOCs). - 5.
+Keep the President and Chief Executive Officer apprised of any known county actions, particularly regarding flooding, office closures, road closures, evacuations, etc. - 6.
+Utilize the emergency alert notification system to notify all staff to be on standby in preparation of possible care center location closures. - 7.
+Family Allies and Brevard C.A.R.E.S.
+Care Managers begin contacting Relative/Non-Relative Caregivers and In-Home Clients to confirm safety plans and obtain evacuation information. - 8.
+BFP licensing staff coordinate efforts to obtain safety plans from each licensed caregiver, including evacuation information. - 9.
+BFP Contracts and Compliance Director contacts all group care licensed caregivers to obtain safety plan and evacuation information.
+The BFP Contracts and Compliance Director will assign BFP staff to each provider to visit children following the disaster, if necessary. - 10.
+Notify the President and Chief Executive Officer that all service centers are on standby for closure and safety plan verification is in process. - 11.
+BFP Disaster Coordinator notifies Circuit 18 Disaster Coordinator that BFP is on standby for closures and that safety plan verification is in process. - 12.
+BFP Disaster Coordinator notifies the President and Chief Executive Officer that the BFP Command Center setup has been initiated. - 13.
+BFP Disaster Coordinator notifies the President and Chief Executive Officer when the BFP Command Center setup is completed. - 14.
+Monitor weather and news sources for further updates.